TRaSH-Guides/Guides/docs/Radarr/Tips/How-to-setup-language-custom-formats.md

 ??? question "Where does Radarr get the Original Language from? - [Click to show/hide]"

     Radarr makes use of [The Movie Database (TMDB)](https://www.themoviedb.org/){:target="_blank" rel="noopener noreferrer"}.
-Starting 2023-02-12, Radarr's metadata cache will begin to consider a Movie's Original Language to be the TMDb Spoken Language if and only if only 1 spoken language exists for the movie on TMDb; otherwise the movie's original TMDb language will be used.
+As of February 12, 2023, Radarr has updated its metadata cache to use a movie's spoken language from TMDb as the original language, but only when there is a single spoken language listed for that movie on TMDb.
+In cases where multiple spoken languages are listed, Radarr will use the movie's designated original language from TMDb.

     ![!The Movie Database (TMDB) Original Language](images/original-language-tmdb.png)